iorodeo/mct_json_converter/README.txt

-mct_json_converter: a Python library and GUI for converting the json tracking data files produced by MCT (Multiple Camera Tracking System) to .mat or hdf5.
+mct_json_converter: a Python library and GUI for converting the json tracking data files produced by MCT (Multiple Camera Tracking System) to .mat or hdf5 formats.

 Installations instructions can be found in the INSTALL file.